bootstrapguru/dexor/docs/features.md

 Need new files or components?
 I create them adhering to your project's existing patterns and conventions, ensuring consistency across your codebase.

+## Latest Features

+- Ability to create a new assistant for each project.
+- Moved away from Chat Assistants API to Chat Completions API.
+- Stores conversations locally in a SQLite database.
+- The database, config file, and cache files are stored in the `home directory/.droid`.

 Let's work together to build something amazing!